 June 12, 2007: With iPhone frenzy hitting a fever pitch in the buildup to the device’s launch, journalist Walt Mossberg sends the Apple world into a tizzy by whipping out a review unit during a speech.
-The Wall Street Journal columnist is one of a very small number of tech writers given early access to put Apple’s revolutionary phone through its paces.
+The Wall Street Journal columnist is one of a very small number of tech writers given early access to Apple’s revolutionary smartphone so he can put it through its paces.

 Speaking at The Chronicle of Higher Education’s Presidents Forum, Mossberg says he isn’t sure whether he’ll give the iPhone a thumbs up.
 Worried doubters immediately fear Apple is about to drop a dud.